 If your earnings go beyond $200,000 (single), you must start multiplying your earnings by the additional Medicare tax rate.
 Multiply your earnings above $200,000 (single) by 3.8%.

 Confused, or just a little uncertain?
 Let’s see it in action with the example below.

 Self-employment tax calculation example

-Let’s say you earn $205,000 in self-employment wages.
+Let’s say you earn $205,000 in self-employment wages in 2023.
 You are a single-filer.
 To calculate your self-employment tax liability, remember the following information: